EvanNavel/EvanNavel/README.md

 ## 🚀 Projects

 ### [University of Memphis GPA Converter](https://www.naveevan.com/projects)
 A dynamic tool that standardizes international academic transcripts for admissions processing.
-Built with PHP, JavaScript, and JSON-based conversion logic — officially adopted by the UofM International Admissions team.
+Built with PHP, JavaScript, and JSON-based conversion logic.
+Officially adopted by the UofM International Admissions team.

 ### [Munch — Recipe Social Media Platform](https://github.com/EvanNavel/munch-project)
 A full-stack recipe-sharing platform where users can post, sort, and comment on recipes.
 Focused on community engagement and clean UX.